esean/stl_voro_fill/sw/vtk_scripts/readme.txt

 	- (VTK) This is used to convert the splines in a 9-pt CSV Voro++ '%B' output file (generated by 'voro_fill_stl') to 3D tubes, and output resultant STL

-stl_remesh/
-	- (VTK) Reduce triangle count in provided STL by X percentage.
-Used to reduce processing time of other stages.

 ViewSTL/
 	- (VTK) just open STL & display in VTK render window